Healing And Salvation In The Middle Of The World

 Once I was cooling off in the swimming pool and saw a man talking with people in front of our house.
 I began to imagine in my mind that I was sharing the gospel with him, and in my mind’s eye, I saw him giving his heart to Jesus.
 Tears came to my eyes as I imagined this.

 He said “Glory!”
 Then he broke down weeping and said “The greatest miracle is that you came to talk to me.
-Yesterday I wanted to kill me son.”
+Yesterday I wanted to kill my son.”
 I asked if he wanted to be saved, and he immediately said “Yes.”

 Stepping Out

-Maybe to some of you it would seem strange that I had already been so bold with ministering healing, yet it seemed like it was so hard for me to ask someone to accept Christ.
+Maybe to some of you, it would seem strange that I had already been so bold with ministering healing, yet it seemed like it was so hard for me to ask someone to accept Christ.
 The thing is, when you are on a roll with healing the sick, it’s not like you have to ask them to believe anything.
 You are just there to show them something.
 When you are asking someone to accept Christ, you are asking them to make a decision about their life.

 But I find when I feel so afraid and I decide to “Just Do It” and do it now, I speak and act with great boldness.
-I feel like this recent experience of obeying the Lord and sharing the gospel has really encouraged me so that I will be quicker to jump in and “Just Do It” in the future, when I have an opportunity to invite someone to be born again.
+I feel like this recent experience of obeying the Lord and sharing the gospel has encouraged me so that I will be quicker to jump in and “Just Do It” in the future, when I have an opportunity to invite someone to be born again.

 I am sure that many who are reading this can relate to my struggles with sharing the gospel when I needed to.
 May these testimonies be an encouragement to you to “Just Do It” as well!
 And by the way, if it is hard to share the gospel, learning to heal the sick will really help you and make it easier!